NasiraBatool1/FingerMed/README.md

-# p
+# FingerMed

-A new Flutter project.
+A new Flutter project (Blood Bank App),free available for eveyone.

 ## Getting Started